Bug Bites and Stings for Parents

 Rocky Mountain Spotted Fever for Parents

-Rocky Mountain spotted fever is an infection transmitted by ticks.
+Rocky Mountain spotted fever is an infection spread by ticks.
 Find out more about it - including how to prevent it.

 Tick Removal: A Step-by-Step Guide for Parents